 This slim, 780 mile long island is the largest in the Caribbean, and has all the attractions you would expect from the region: sunshine, white beaches, tropical forests and a laid back way of life.

 But there is so much more to this unique island.
 Firstly there are the birds.
-In addition to the various Caribbean specialities such as Great Lizard-cuckoo, Greater Antillean Grackle and Western Spindalis, there are more than twenty five species which exist only on Cuba.
+In addition to the various Caribbean specialties such as Great Lizard-cuckoo, Greater Antillean Grackle and Western Spindalis, there are some twenty eight bird species which exist only on Cuba.
 From the spectacular curl-tailed Cuban Trogon to the smallest bird in the world, the Bee Hummingbird, the endemic bird life is wonderful and, mostly, quite easy to see.
 Wintering North American wood warblers, ranging from colourful Northern Parulas to stripy-headed Worm-eating Warblers are an avian bonus.
 Palm Warbler, known locally as ‘Common Warbler’, can be found all over the island at this time of year.

 Secondly, there is the culture.
 Cuba remains a colourful version of communism, with huge billboard images of heroes such as Che Guevara, reminding visitors of its turbulent past.
-There is a downside, of course, for many local people live in poverty, shops are empty and goods are not available.
 Consumerism has not arrived in Cuba, while Havana appears frozen in the 1950’s, with gloriously crumbling Spanish architecture and the famous vintage American cars still in daily use.
-The history and influences are puzzling and contradictory, but, like the bird life, always fascinating.
+The history and influences are puzzling and contradictory but, like the bird life, always fascinating.

 Cuba is in a state of change, as the US embargo on trade is finally being lifted.
-Do not expect supermarkets stuffed with products from all over the world or superfast wifi just yet, rather locally grown food and traditional ways of life.
+Do not expect supermarkets stuffed with products from all over the world or super fast wifi just yet, rather locally grown food and traditional ways of life.
 Many folk believe the old Cuba may soon be ‘upgraded’ beyond recognition.
-Cuba is unique, exceptional and memorable, and now is the time to go.
+Cuba is unique, exceptional and memorable, and now is the time to visit.

 SAN DIEGO DE LOS BAÑOS